-These low carb pumpkin muffins are so easy to make.
+These keto pumpkin muffins are so easy to make.
 The batter does not contain any flour and can even be mixed in the blender.
 The muffins come out very moist and taste like pumpkin and pumpkin spices.

 I love how easy these muffins are.
 I finished making the muffin batter even before my oven finished preheating.
 The muffins come out incredibly moist and pumpkiny and it’s hard to believe that the batter does not contain any flour.

 You can use canned or make your own.
-I used the canned ones for convenience.
+I used the canned ones for convenience just be sure to buy plain pumpkin puree and not pumpkin pie filling.
 If making your own, make sure it’s thick and not too watery.

 Almond butter can be substituted with other nut butters like peanut butter or cashew butter.
 The nut butter, when mixed with the eggs, helps to produce a cake-like structure for these muffins even though there is no flour.

 The muffins are sweetened with erythritol.
 Other granular sweetener alternatives like Swerve or Lankanto Monkfruit (which are both erythritol blends) should also work.
 I don’t recommend reducing the erythritol.
 The muffins are not super sweet.
 Also, the sweetener contributes to the moisture in these muffins so if you don’t add enough sweetener, the muffins will not be as moist.

 Pumpkin Pie Spice